Titan Planet Logo

 Returning responses

-Actions return plain JavaScript values.
+Actions return plain JavaScript objects (JS/TS) or IntoResponse (Rust).

 app/actions/example.js

-export function example(req) {
+export function run(req) {

 return {